Livingston, New Jersey: Public transportation

 Bus service to the Port Authority Bus Terminal is available on the Community Coach #77 bus route.
 OurBus company also operates a commuter route to New York City serving Livingston and West Orange.
-NJ Transit offers bus service to Newark on the 70, 71 and 73 routes, with local service available on the MCM3 and MCM8 routes.Essex County System Map, NJ Transit.
+NJ Transit offers bus service to Newark on the 70, 71 and 73 routes, with local service available on the 873 route.Essex County System Map, NJ Transit.
 Accessed November 2, 2019.

 Rail service is accessible via the NJ Transit Morristown Line, which has several stops in adjacent communities such as Short Hills, Millburn, and South Orange.
 The stations are about 5 to 7 mi from most of Livingston, accessible by car or taxi.
-The township provides a fee-based direct shuttle service called Livingston Express Shuttle for a 15-minute ride between Livingston Mall and South Orange station for Morristown Line trains to Midtown Manhattan and Hoboken.
+The township provides a fee-based direct shuttle service called Livingston Express Shuttle for a 15-minute ride between Livingston Mall and South Orange Station for Morristown Line trains to New York Penn Station and Hoboken.

 Amtrak's Northeast Corridor, for inter-city rail transit in the Northeastern United States, and the Port Authority's PATH service local rapid transit system are available 10 miles away at Newark Penn Station.